National Tropical Botanical Garden: Sites

 NTBG is headquartered in Kalāheo, on the island of Kauaʻi in the state of Hawaii.
 The building was originally designed by architect Vladimir Ossipoff.

-The Juliet Rice Wichman Botanical Research Center building, named after the conservationist and botanist, was constructed in 2003 under Dean Sakamoto of concrete to survive hurricanes.
+In 2003, Dean Sakamoto constructed the Juliet Rice Wichman Botanical Research Center building, named after the conservationist and botanist.
+It is made of concrete so as to withstand hurricanes.
 Hurricane Iniki devastated the area in 1992.